 You can use the same technique if your basket, light fixture, or any other item has been improperly stored.

-The palm fiber has a rough aspect; the raw material is resistant and solid.
+Moroccan artisans weave local doum fiber, but also rattan, wicker, raffia or reed.
+The Moroccan doum palm fiber has a rough aspect; it is resistant and solid.

 You can use a soft brush, water, and soap as routine cleaning.
 If you want to give it a second youth, you can use flaxseed oil applied with a brush.